Updated as of 5/11/20

 - Stay Informed

-The CASA offices will be closed from March 18–27.
-We will reevaluate as we get closer to the 27th.
+The CASA offices will be closed from March 18–May 29.
+We will reevaluate as we get closer to the 29th.

-For our volunteer advocates and staff, the following changes will be made to our standard child visit practices:
+For our volunteer advocates and staff, the following changes will be made to our standard child visit practices (last updated 4/14/20 to reflect adjustments to our expectations around the number of times we're in contact with children):

-- Effective immediately we are suspending all child and family visits.
+- Effective immediately we are suspending all in-person child and family visits.

-- We are requiring weekly contact via a video-conferencing tool during the hiatus of in-person visits to verbal-aged children, and to caregivers if children are too young to speak.
+- Video contact continues to be the preferred method of communicating with children on your case during the hiatus of in-person visits to verbal-aged children, and to caregivers if children are too young to speak.
 In the event a child is too young for video or phone calls, please use video conferencing when possible to see the children to ensure they are okay while you are speaking to the caregiver.
-If video is not possible, phone calls will work.
-If you need assistance meeting this requirement, please let your supervisor know and we will help you.
+When video is not possible, phone contact is okay.
+If you need assistance using video conferencing tools, please let your supervisor know and we will help you.

 The fear and anxiety that many of us are feeling may only be compounded for the children and youth we serve who have also been affected by trauma.